 Examples of Public Health Uses of Wastewater Data

-There are dozens of wastewater surveillance programs across the United States, designed to address gaps in traditional public health surveillance efforts.
+There are dozens of wastewater public health monitoring programs across the United States, designed to address gaps in traditional public health surveillance efforts.
 While state health departments often manage these programs, the translation of wastewater data into direct public health actions typically occurs at the local health department or institutional level.
 The examples below showcase the diverse applications of wastewater data by health departments.
 It is crucial to keep in mind that the wastewater data, while valuable, require additional contextual information for actionable insights.
 Notably, all the examples provided involve tracking SARS-CoV-2, which initially prompted the inception of these programs.
 However, these initiatives are rapidly evolving to encompass a broader spectrum of pathogens and other targets.

 Do you want us to highlight how your health department is using wastewater data?
 Please fill out the form below or email us to discuss.